-Since inception and over the latest 10 and five-year periods, the Fund has performed in line with its benchmark and its returns have exceeded CPI inflation by a significant margin.
+Since inception and over the last 10 years the Fund has performed in line with its benchmark.
+Over the last five-year period it has underperformed its benchmark.
+The Fund has provided returns significantly in excess of CPI inflation for all three periods.
 The Fund experiences periods of underperformance in pursuit of its objective of creating long-term wealth for investors, without taking on greater risk of loss than similar funds in the Global - Multi Asset - High Equity sector.